nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### 2.1.3.
 Edit module
 You can edit a module on Plannit using the `edit-module` command.
+This is useful when you want to add a module title when it is available, or make corrections due to an accidental typo in one of the modules, without having to delete the entire module with links and tasks, and recreating it.

 This command will require an index and at least one of the following flags: